By M.P. Pellicer | Stranger Than Fiction Stories

 “One day I came back from shooting rabbits on the hill and found a Catholic priest in my study.
 He had come to tell me that my lodgekeeper, a total abstainer for twenty years, had been raving drunk for three days and had tried to kill his wife and children.
 I got an old Cambridge acquaintance to take Rosher’s place; but he too began to show symptoms of panic fear.”

-Crowley’s housekeeper’s 10-year-old daughter and 1-year-old son died mysteriously and abruptly.
+Crowley’s housekeeper, Hugh Gillie lost his 10-year-old daughter, and 1-year-old son who died mysteriously and abruptly.
 Crowley even tells of a local man he had hired for general labor going mad and attempting to kill him, and a local butcher accidentally cutting off his own hand while reading one of Cowley’s notes.
 Despite these “clear signs”, Crowley continued to work on the ritual, going so far as to deny visits from friends for fear of their safety.

 Shortly after Crowley left for Paris, the locals began to murmur about the dark black clouds hanging in the skies around the Boleskine house, many residents going far out of their way to avoid traveling near the building.
 Upon his return to Boleskine, Crowley immediately felt the changes in his estate; even his protege had fled the property while he was gone.
 He again, went to his diary: